DevArilis/Hydroxide-Edit/README.md

-i fr just wanted to remove the stupid credit since iremove it anyways and make it a one liner and removed the welcome message. thats all lmao
+i fr just wanted to remove the stupid credit since iremove it anyways and make it a one liner and removed the welcome message. thats all

 ## Script
 ```lua